 Assessing forest tree risk of extinction and genetic degradation from climate change

 SUMMARY: Climate change poses a severe threat to the viability of several forest tree species, which may be forced either to adapt to new conditions or to shift their ranges to more favorable environments; species with limited geographic ranges are at highest risk.
-To help natural resource managers, land-use planners, and conservation organizations target tree species for monitoring, conservation, and management activities, EFETAC scientists are using spatial models of future environmental conditions to predict and map the location and quality of habitat for several hundred North American forest tree species.
-Known as the Forecasts of Climate-Associated Shifts in Tree Species (ForeCASTS) project, scientists are also determining where each species, within its current range, is most susceptible to extinction as a result of climate change.
+To help natural resource managers, land-use planners, and conservation organizations target tree species for monitoring, conservation, and management activities, Eastern Threat Center scientists used spatial models of future environmental conditions to predict and map the location and quality of habitat for several hundred North American forest tree species.
+Known as the Forecasts of Climate-Associated Shifts in Tree Species (ForeCASTS) project, scientists also determined where each species, within its current range, is most susceptible to extinction as a result of climate change.

-Scientists have mapped global range shifts for 215 tree species under different climate change models and emissions scenarios for the years 2050 and 2100.
-Most species’ predicted suitable ranges closely follow or are slightly more extensive than actual ranges under present conditions.
+Scientists mapped global range shifts for 337 tree species under different climate change models and emissions scenarios for the years 2050 and 2100.
+Most species’ predicted suitable ranges are predicted to decline in suitable habitat area by 2050 under the Hadley B1 global circulation model/emissions scenario combination, with eastern species expected to experience less range stability than western species (Potter and Hargrove 2013).
 ForeCASTS also includes maps of Minimum Required Movement that detail the closest geographic locations, or “lifeboat” areas, offering future suitable habitat conditions and show the likelihood of local extinction following climate change.

-EFETAC’S ROLE: The project is being led in cooperation with EFETAC Ecologist Bill Hargrove, and is supported by EFETAC funding.
+EFETAC’S ROLE: The project was led in cooperation with Eastern Threat Center ecologist Bill Hargrove, and was supported by Eastern Threat Center funding.

-PROGRESS: Researchers have prepared the Forest Inventory and Analysis training data for the production of maps predicting the location and quality of current and future habitat of 215 North American tree species using EFETAC ecologist Bill Hargrove’s Multivariate Spatio-Temporal Clustering (MSTC) technique.
+PROGRESS: Researchers prepared the Forest Inventory and Analysis training data for the production of maps predicting the location and quality of current and future habitat of 337 North American tree species using Eastern Threat Center ecologist Bill Hargrove’s Multivariate Spatio-Temporal Clustering (MSTC) technique.
 These datasets were then used to generate, for each species:

-• 18 habitat suitability maps (currently suitable habitat for each species, and future suitable habitat under two global change models and under two climate change scenarios in 2050 and 2100, each separately for the conterminous United States and for the globe), and
+• 18 habitat suitability maps (currently suitable habitat for each species, and future suitable habitat under two global change models and under two climate change scenarios in 2050 and 2100, each separately for the conterminous United States and for the globe)

-These sets of 25 maps for each species were generated twice, once with elevation as a spatial environmental characteristic and once without, to compare the results between the two.
+Researchers generated these sets of 23 maps for each species twice, once with elevation as a spatial environmental characteristic and once without, to compare the results between the two.
 (See examples below.)

-The collaborators have also designed a Web site for the presentation of these results.
+The collaborators also designed a website for the presentation of these results.
 This site includes a description of the overall project, background information on how the maps are generated, and an explanation of how to interpret the maps.
+Associated geographic information system (GIS) files are available for download at the site.
 To fill in these gaps for the future generation of MSTC and MRM maps, researchers searched for additional species occurrences from the Global Biodiversity Information Facility data portal (http://data.gbif.org).

 Left: Multivariate Spatio-Temporal Clustering results for Shumard oak (Quercus shumardii), depicting currently suitable habitat (left) and habitat predicted to be suitable in 2100 under the Hadley B1 scenario.
 Click image to enlarge.